The Ultimate Baja California Travel Guide

 Be A Conscious Cruiser As You Unravel Your Travel

-Spanish is the official language in Baja, but many locals speak English.
-To show an appreciation for the locals, it's a good idea to learn a few words in Spanish — "hola," "gracias" and "buenos días" are great places to start.
+While Spanish is the official language in Baja, many locals speak English.
+To show an appreciation for the locals, it's a good idea to learn a few words in Spanish — "hola" (hello/hi), "gracias" (thank you) and "buenos días" (good morning/day) are great places to start.
 It's almost always seen as a sign of respect.

-Although the peso is the local currency, the U.S. dollar is widely used.
-If you want to save when exchanging currencies, try to do it in advance prior to boarding your cruise ship rather than in Baja, where exchange rates can be higher.
+The peso is the local currency, and the U.S. dollar is widely used.
+If you want to save when exchanging currencies, try to do it in advance before boarding your cruise ship rather than in Baja, where exchange rates can be higher.

 Another way to prepare for your trip to Baja is to study what you can do to be a more mindful traveler.
 For example, be prepared to use water sparingly, as Baja has the lowest availability of fresh water in Mexico.